Helpful advice to get your children safely to their destination, when they're travelling alone.

 If your child is not booked as an unaccompanied minor where required, your child may not be accepted for travel alone and may be denied travel at the airport.

-From 19 March 2020, the unaccompanied minor supervison fee is charged per destination.
+The unaccompanied minor supervision fee is charged per destination.
 For example, if you book an unaccompanied minor on a return flight between Sydney and Los Angeles, the destinations of flights are Los Angeles and Sydney.
 The fee applies for both destinations.
-Please see the pricing table below.
+See the pricing table below for more information.

 Bookings can be made online for children under 12 years who are eligible to travel unaccompanied on Qantas Domestic and QantasLink operated flights with a QF flight number.